-PORT SAFETY AND SECURITY (PS&S): The aim of this program is to safeguard the nation's ports, waterways, waterfront facilities, vessels, personnel, and property, and to prevent accidental or intentional damage, disruption, destruction or injury.
+PORTS, WATERWAYS, AND COASTAL SECURITY (PWCS): The aim of this program is to safeguard the nation's ports, waterways, waterfront facilities, vessels, personnel, and property, and to prevent accidental or intentional damage, disruption, destruction, or injury.

-MARINE ENVIRONMENTAL RESPONSE (MEP): This program is intended to lessen the damage caused by pollutants released in the coastal zone.
-It also aids in national and international pollution response planning and makes every effort to recover the cost to the Federal government following a response.
+MARINE ENVIRONMENTAL PROTECTION (MEP): This program is intended to lessen the damage caused by pollutants released in the coastal zone.
+It also aids in national and international pollution response planning and makes every effort to recover the cost of such a response to the federal government.

-ICE OPERATIONS (ICEOPS): Conducting both polar and domestic ice operations, the Coast Guard is the only federal agency operating icebreakers, which provide help and oceanographic support to a number of other programs.
+ICE OPERATIONS (ICEOPS): Conducting both polar and domestic ice operations, the Coast Guard is the only federal agency operating icebreakers, which provide logistical and oceanographic support to a number of other programs.
 It also conducts the International Ice Patrol, which was started in 1912 after the ocean liner TITANIC struck an iceberg and sank.

-AIDS TO NAVIGATION (ATON): This program sets up, operates, and maintains aids to navigation throughout the United States and in other areas of the world.
+NAVIGATION SYSTEMS (NS): This program sets up, operates, and maintains aids to navigation throughout the United States and in other areas of the world.

-MARINE SAFETY: Two major activities comprise this program.
-COMMERCIAL VESSEL SAFETY (CVS) affects those engaged in commercial or scientific activity in the marine environment.
-The mission of the RECREATIONAL BOATING SAFETY PROGRAM (RBS) includes activities of the Auxiliary conducted on behalf of the federal, state, and local governments to improve the knowledge, skills, and operating environment of the recreational boater.
+MARINE SAFETY (MS): Two major activities comprise this program.
+Commercial Vessel Safety (CVS) affects those engaged in commercial or scientific activity in the marine environment.
+The mission of the Recreational Boating Safety Program (RBS) includes activities of the Auxiliary conducted on behalf of the federal, state, and local governments to improve the knowledge, skills, and operating environment of the recreational boater.

-DEFENSE READINESS: This program ensures the Coast Guard can function as an effective armed force, in both peace and war.
+DEFENSE READINESS (DR): This program ensures the Coast Guard can function as an effective armed force, in both peace and war.